joncoop/odin/README.md

 - 0.10.0 - Added call-outs.
 (2017-01-31)
 - 0.10.1 - Blockquote bug fixes.
 (2017-01-31)
 - 0.10.2 - Added unstyled list class.
 (2017-02-01)
+- 0.10.3 - Must have done something. (?)
+- 0.10.4 - Probably did something else. (?)
+- 0.11.0 - Added Slick carousel.
+(2020-10-29)

 ## To do

-### for v1.0
 - Fix row-reverse (possible just update documentation to show better usage)
 - There's something that just doesn't feel right about the grid breakpoint/container sizing and naming relationship.
 Gotta do some math and think this through.
 - Possibly simplify navbar markup.
 Give evenly spaced navbar compatible with responsive features.
 - General code cleanup, clean up color palette, minor styling tweaks, bug fixes.
-- Remove JQuery dependency for slideout menu.
 - Add containers that snap to widths according to viewport.

-### for 1.0+
 - Add 'sticky' features for header and footer elements.
-- Create row-10 class and corresponding col classes to have rows based on 10ths.
-(Or take advantage of flex for autosizing column classes.)
+- Use CDN to deliver minimized CSS and JS.

 ## more ideas (not to include in css/js, just write instructions)
 - Icon fonts
-- Image carousels (owl-carousel)
 - Add default code styling, syntax highlighting

 ## for fun
 - Make the docs much prettier
-- Work on theme template
+- Work on theme templates